 - Beautiful Beaches: Relax at Dubrovnik’s main beach Banje, enjoy swimming and sunbathing, or unwind at Copacabana beach on the Lapad peninsula.

 - Mount Srđ: Reach the summit with a cable car ride, taxi, or hike for breathtaking views.

 - Explore the Elaphiti Islands: Visit Koločep, Lopud, and Šipan for serene natural beauty and unique experiences.

 Dubrovnik and the Elaphiti Islands offer a tapestry of experiences, from history to natural wonders, waiting to be explored.
 Discover the magic of this remarkable destination on your next adventure.

 Onofrio’s Fountain – a large, beyond interesting fountain designed by an outstanding Italian architect Onofrio

 The Imposing Bell Tower

 The beautiful Fort of St Lawrence (cro.
 Lovrijenac)

-The Rector’s Palace – one of the filming location for the famous TV series “Game of Thrones”
+The Rector’s Palace – one of the filming locations for the famous TV series “Game of Thrones”

 The amazing Banje beach – one of the few sandy beaches in the area